 Although the ginger products made at home take you some effort to prepare, it is completely worthy!

 If you have so much fresh ginger, you can use it to make ginger wine, which helps preserve ginger for months.
-Firstly, you slice or cut off the ginger into small pieces and then you put them in a glass jar or bottle.
+However, to make this you need to know how to cut your ginger into small pieces.
+After finishing, put them in a glass jar or bottle.